Tertiush/ParadoxIP150/README.md

 3. Run the script: Python IP150-MQTT.py

 ## What to expect:
 If successfully connected to your IP150 and MQTT broker, the app will start off by publishing all current zone and partition statuses.
-The following topics are available (and there names are configurable in the config.ini file):
+The following topics are available (and their names are configurable in the config.ini file):
 * Zone Statuses:
   * Topic: <b>Paradox/ZS/Z1</b>
   * (ZS = Zone Statuses; Z = Zone; followed by the number that has changed)